okal/ngoma.py/README.md

 Requirements
 ------------

-Ngoma.py has the following dependencies
+Ngoma.py has the following dependencies.

-[pygame](http://pygame.org/) - The mixer package is used for mp3 file playback
+[pygame](http://pygame.org/) - The mixer package is used for mp3 file playback.

-[mutagen](http://code.google.com/p/mutagen/) - Used to read the ID3 tags
+[mutagen](http://code.google.com/p/mutagen/) - Used to read the ID3 tags.

 Where it's at
 -------------